Red Oaks & White Oaks: Icons of the Midwest Forest

 White Oaks: Anchors of the Savanna and Forest

-The white oak group, characterized by their rounded leaf lobes and sweet, one-season acorns, includes species like the White Oak (Quercus alba) and Bur Oak (Quercus macrocarpa).
-These trees are known for their impressive lifespans, with some living well over 300 years.
+Alternately, the white oak group is characterized by their rounded leaf lobes and sweet, one-season acorns, and includes species like the White Oak (Quercus alba) and Bur Oak (Quercus macrocarpa).
+These trees are known for their impressive lifespans, with some living well over 300 years!

-White oaks prefer well-drained upland soils but can also be found in bottomlands and savannas.
-Their acorns are a favorite among wildlife because of their lower tannin content, making them sweeter and more digestible.
-Bur oaks, with their thick, corky bark, are especially well-suited to prairie edges and fire-prone environments, historically thriving in the oak savannas that once blanketed much of the Midwest.
+White oaks prefer well-drained upland soils, but can also be found in bottomlands along rivers and open savannas.
+Their acorns are a favorite among wildlife because they have a lower tannin content, making them sweeter and more digestible.
+Bur oaks have thick, corky bark and are especially well-suited to prairie edges and fire-prone environments.
+This species of white oaks historically thrived in the oak savannas that once blanketed much of the Midwest.

 Other species in the white oak group include Chinquapin (or Chinkapin) Oak (Quercus muehlenbergii), Swamp White Oak (Quercus bicolor), Overcup Oak (Quercus lyrata), and Post Oak (Quercus stellata).